logo

 Your Task: Write a response expressing your viewpoint on the use of technology in education.
 Support your argument with examples and engage with the perspectives provided by Student A and Student B.

-Success in the Academic Discussion Task comes from clear, well-supported arguments.
-Use these tips to effectively engage in the discussion and present your viewpoint.
+Excelling in the Academic Discussion Task requires presenting clear, well-supported arguments.
+Use these strategies to effectively express your viewpoint and engage with others:

 • Read the prompt and any provided responses carefully to understand the context and the points made by your fictional classmates.